github/audit-actions-workflow-runs/README.md

 ### find_compromised_secrets.js

+> [!NOTE]
-This is relevant only to secrets leaked in the `tj-actions/changed-files` or `reviewdog` compromises in March 2025.
+> This is relevant only to secrets leaked after the `tj-actions/changed-files` and `reviewdog` compromises in March 2025.

-This script takes the output of `audit_workflow_runs.js` and searches for secrets that were leaked in a workflow run.
+This script takes the output of `audit_workflow_runs.js` and searches for secrets that were leaked in those workflow runs.

-Take the output from the single-line JSON file for any known-compromised Actions and run it through this script.
+You should take the output from the single-line JSON file for any known-compromised Actions and run it through this script.

 ```text
 node find_compromised_secrets.js < <path sljson file>